-If you wish to cancel your appointment, please give us 24 hours’ notice to allow us time to fill the space.
-Any clients who fail to follow this policy will be asked to pay a 50% deposit when booking their next appointment.
+If you wish to cancel your appointment, please give us 48 hours notice to allow us time to fill the space.
+Any clients who fail to follow this policy will be invoiced 50% of the booked service.

 We accept cash and all major Credit & Debit cards including Visa, Mastercard, American Express, JCB, China Union Pay, Discover, Maestro, Visa Electron and V pay.

 In case you are not satisfied with your service, we will be happy to hear you out and do our best to achieve the look you want.
 For this, you need to let us know within two weeks after your appointment and we will make sure to accommodate you as soon as possible.

 As a general rule we do not give refunds on our services.
 If you are unhappy with your hair, we will do everything we can to correct it.

 // FAQ ABOUT SERVICES & AFTER CARE //

 WHY DO I USE OLAPLEX WITH ALL BLEACHING SERVICES?